The Politics Of Death: Thirty-Nine Years And Counting An examination of the “medicalization of killing” that has taken place in American culture.

 As I have said before, I am not unfeeling with regard to the suffering involved in the prolonging of death, when death is, in fact, inevitable.
 I am not callous to the astronomical costs associated with health care, particularly the kind associated with so-called brain death.
 Neither am I insensitive to the feelings of many who believe that modern medical technology demands that we determine when someone is dead as soon as possible.
 But as sympathetic to these situations as I am, I realize that brain death criteria have also been designed to clear the way for the removal of the neomort's vital organs.
 Many do not know that although some vital organs, such as kidneys, can be removed from cadavers (the truly dead) and used in transplantation, a heart suitable for transplant must be taken from a neomort (the living dead).

+As gruesome as this is, it is, nevertheless, true.
+Therefore, Christians awaiting heart transplants must factor this truth into their decisions.
+I have even discussed this with one such individual and he was quite shocked to realize a heart would have to be taken from a neomort.
+In discussing the information I had previously presented on this topic with his doctor, this individual was assured by his doctor that although the heart would have to be taken from a neomort, he saw nothing immoral about the process.
 In its effort to facilitate organ transplantations, the medical profession has discarded traditional morality and replaced it with the pragmatic, utilitarian ethics of Humanism.
 This is evidenced by Henry Beecher, the distinguished physician who chaired the 1968 Harvard Ad Hoc Committee to Examine the Definition of Death, who said, "Can society afford to discard the tissues and organs of the hopelessly unconscious patient when he could be used to restore the otherwise hopelessly ill, but still salvageable individual?"
 (Contemporary Issues In Bioethics, 1982, pages 288-293).
 He went on to say, "It is best to choose a level where although the brain is dead, usefulness of other organs is still present" (Ibid).
 One of the two reasons the Harvard Committee gave for formulating the brain death criteria was that the traditional definition of death is "obsolete" and "can lead to controversy in obtaining organs for transplantation (Ibid).
 Add to this the following statement made by Daniel Callahan, co-founder and Director of the Hastings Center, and I believe our point is amply substantiated: "The task before us is probably as complex as any that human beings can face: that of creating a moral culture, one that is faithful to the legacy of the past that remains valuable and yet that knows how to let go of the past and create the future.
 The changes being wrought by medicine will force us to create a new moral culture, or radically reinterpret and adapt the old one" ("Biomedical Ethics: Taking the Next Steps," Social Research, Vol. 52, No. 3, 1985, pages 647-659).
+I think one would have to be hard-pressed not to see the humanistic pragmatism and utilitarianism of these statements.
+Unfortunately, it is just such a consequentialist ethics theory, with its greatest good for the greatest number, that has brought Americans to the point that we are now willing to kill those who have been declared "brain dead" by removing their vital organs to aid the "truly living."

 Even if you disagree with me that a brain dead individual is only mortally wounded (dying but not yet dead), you must still admit that the possibility exists for inadvertently killing an individual who has been incorrectly diagnosed as brain dead.